newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/authorization-certificate-reinstatement.md

 urlSlug: authorization-certificate-reinstatement
 callToActionText: " Reinstate My Application for a Certificate of Authorization "
 callToActionLink: https://www.njconsumeraffairs.gov/arch/Pages/applications.aspx
+summaryDescriptionMd: >-
+  You need to reinstate your certificate of authorization if you did not renew it or you put it in inactive status.
 ---

-You need to reinstate your certificate of authorization if you did not renew it or you put it in inactive status.

 ## Application Requirements